MSiddarthaYadav/Smart-health-disease-prediction/README.md

-# Smart Health Disease Prediction Website
+# Smart Health Disease Prediction

 This is a machine learning-based website built with *Python Flask* that predicts possible diseases based on user input symptoms.